iandurbach/secr-course/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Getting sstarted'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This chapter wwill teach you about many cool things and introduce you to the most important concepts of the course.'
 prev: null
 next: /chapter2